Covve/covve.github.io/_posts/2019-11-04-idea-to-MVP-with-Kodika.io.md

 So, **TLDR**: if you’re starting an app dev project now, seriously consider Kodika either for its proof of concept or even for the full blown thing.
 It certainly worked for us!

+(Update June 2020: After successfully running on iOS for a year, we decided that the time came for Covve Scan to be launched on Android too.
+As such we implemented it on our standard Ionic/Angular stack and launched v2 of the scanner as a cross platform iOS/Android app)

 [Kodika]: https://kodika.io
 [Covve Scan]: https://covve.com/cardscanner